JuliaLang/julia/README.md

           Figure: benchmark time (ms) across various programming system versions.

 Julia beats other high-level systems on all micro-benchmarks above.
-It also comes within a factor of two of heavily optimized, well-written C++ on all but two tests, and is never more than four times as slow.
+It also comes within a factor of two of optimized C++ on all but two tests, and is never more than four times as slow.
 Relative performance between languages on other systems, including Linux, is similar.
 These benchmarks, while not comprehensive, do test compiler performance on a range of common code patterns, such as function calls, string parsing, sorting, numerical loops, random number generation, and array operations.
-Typical performance relative to C++ exhibits similar characteristics: you can expect well-written Julia code to come within 4x of well-written C/C++, and it will often be much closer.

 *Note:* A C++ implementation of random matrix statistics is missing because this test involves many whole-matrix operations, and it is not clear what an idiomatic implementation would look like.